soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/datainvestigations/manage-jobs.md

 description: ""
 ---

-# Manage jobs in Advanced eDiscovery (Preview)
+# Manage jobs in a data investigation

-Here's a list of the jobs that are tracked on the **Jobs** tab of a case in Advanced eDiscovery (Preview).
+Here's a list of the jobs that are tracked on the **Jobs** tab of an investigation in Data Investigations.

-- Re-indexing custodian data
+- Re-indexing data of people of interest
 - Estimating search results
 - Preparing search preview
-- Adding data to a working set
+- Adding data to an incident
-- Adding data to another working set
+- Adding data to another incident
-- Adding non-Office 365 data to a working set
+- Adding non-Office 365 data to an incident
 - Preparing for error resolution
-- Adding remediated data to a working set
+- Adding remediated data to an incident
 - Comparing load sets
 - Tagging documents
 - Running analytics